tmichniewski/MiniSpark/README.md

 df ++ castToDataset ++ splitter ++ aggregator
 ```

-Please notice that in this example we explicitly defined the types of particular `Function`s while there is no such
+Please note that in this example we explicitly defined the types of particular `Function`s, while there is no such
 possibility is the standard Spark approach.
-Alternatively we could also skip the types and use Scala type inference
+Alternatively, we could also skip the types and use Scala type inference
 mechanism:

 ```scala